jirotubuyaki/Jdmbs/README.md

 * companies is a number of simulate companies.
 * simulation.length is a duration of simulation.
 * monte_carlo is a iteration number of monte carlo.
-* start_price is a list of initial price of company stock prices.
+* start_price is a vector of initial price of company stock prices.
-* mu is a list of parameters of geometric brown motions.
+* mu is a vector of parameters of geometric brown motions.
-* K is a list of option execution prices.
+* K is a vecotor of option execution prices.
 * color is a list of colors in plot.
+* return is a premium of a list with (call_premium, put_premium)

 ## Simulation
 <div style="text-align: center;">